Real $K$-Theory for $C^*$-Algebras: Just the Facts: -theory for Real -Algebras: Definitions and Basic Properties

-\section{$KO_*$-theory for real $C^*$-algebras: definitions and basic properties}
+\section{\bf{$KO_*$-theory for Real $C^*$-Algebras: Definitions and Basic Properties}}

-{\bf{ Note: Nothing in this section uses Bott periodicity in any manner. }}
+{\bf{ Note: Nothing in this section uses Bott Periodicity in any manner. }}

 Sometimes matters of taste intervene in mathematical research.
-We are at that point.
-We want to discuss projections aka projective modules.
-Analysits tend to like projections and algebraists and topologists like projective modules.
+We are at that point. $K$-theory can be developed in terms of projections or in terms of projective modules.
+Analysts tend to like projections and algebraists and topologists like projective modules .
 Here's how the connection goes.

-First of all, a {\it{finitely-generated free $A$-module}} is a module of the form $A \oplus \dots \oplus A$, with a finite number (say $k$) of copies of $A$.
+Let $A$ be a unital ring (for example, a unital real $C^*$-algebra).
+In the following, we choose to work with left $A$-modules throughout: one must choose left or right at the outset.
+A {\emph{finitely generated free $A$-module}} is a left $A$-module of the form $A \oplus \dots \oplus A$, with a finite number (say $k$) of copies of $A$.
 Think of this as the identity function